King County Flood Management Plan

 An important part of our process to update the Flood Management Plan is to prepare an environmental impact statement (EIS).
 An EIS is a document that describes proposed actions and how they would affect the environment and people.
 Through the EIS process, King County will identify and analyze potential impacts of the plan on threatened or endangered species, water quality, historical and cultural resources, transportation, and more.

-Currently, the County focuses on flooding and erosion hazards on major rivers and streams like Snoqualmie and Cedar Rivers and Issaquah Creek.
-The updated flood plan proposes to address flooding more broadly on smaller streams and tributaries, lakes, and coastal areas.
-The EIS will evaluate whether this broader scope will have better outcomes for King County communities.
+The County’s current flood plan focuses on flooding and erosion hazards on major rivers and streams like the Snoqualmie and Cedar rivers and Issaquah Creek.
+The updated flood plan proposes to address flooding more broadly on smaller streams and tributaries, lakes, and in urbans and coastal areas.
+Public comments from the EIS scoping period confirmed this broader scope has the potential to result in better outcomes for King County communities.

-Learn more about the EIS by reading our fact sheet (1.11 MB, PDF).
+Learn more about the EIS process by reading our scoping fact sheet (1.11 MB, PDF).

-- During the draft EIS review period, which is when comments are requested on the merits of the alternatives and the adequacy of environmental analysis.
+King County will offer another formal opportunity for public input during the draft EIS review period.
+This is when comments are requested on the merits of the alternatives and the adequacy of environmental analysis.
 Tentative timing is fall 2023.

 Past flood plans